sutaakar/maven-process-plugin/README.md

 process-exec-maven-plugin
 ========================

-Process Executor Plugin allows you to specify multiple processes to start in pre-integration phase (external dependencies), and then stops all the processes in post-integration phase.
+Improve end-to-end integration testing with maven.
+Process Executor Plugin allows you to to start multiple processes in pre-integration phase in order, and then stops all the processes in post-integration phase, in reverse order.

+## Goals
+* __start__ - Pre-Integration phase.
+Starts a given process in the pre-integration phase.
+Requires one execution per process.
+* __stop-all__ - Post-Integration phase.
+Stops all processes that are started in the pre-integration phase, in reverse order.
+Requires only one execution for all processes.

 ## Arguments
-* arguments: Commandline arguments as you would provide when starting a process builder in Java.
+* __arguments__: Command line arguments as you would provide when starting a process in your terminal.
 So, for example to run something like this
     ```bash
     java -jar drop-wizard-app.jar server config.yaml
     ```